Monetization terms & review guidelines

 If we receive credible reports alleging AI-generated content, Inkstra may request verification materials as part of an investigation.
 This can include original workflow/source files used to create the final images (for example: layered project/source files such as PSDs or equivalent, exports, drafts, or other provenance that reasonably demonstrates a human-created workflow).
 Failure to provide requested verification may result in immediate account suspension or ban.

-Inkstra must follow the requirements of ad networks and payment processors.
+Inkstra must follow payment-processor requirements and our own monetization policies.
 That creates a difference between:

-- what can be monetized with ads and payouts (partner rules).
+• what can be monetized with ads and payouts (Inkstra policy and processor rules).

 Common reasons monetization may be limited or denied (even if content stays up)